Stuycs-K/project03-final-09-liuj-pangr/DEVLOG.md

 Created system for RPS between two clients.
 TODO: Send info to clients to indicate who won + Get clients to send PID to determine which client pair participated

+### 2025-01-13
+Modified client handshake so that clients are disconnected if the server is not looking for clients Worked on signal transition